terremoth/awesome-hilarious-repos/README.md

 - [UwU](https://github.com/PhoenXHO/UwU) - UwU is an esoteric dynamically-typed programming language.

 ## Git Related
+- [Git Musak](https://github.com/mroth/git-muzak) - Inserts the currently playing iTunes or Spotify track in your git commit messages
-- [I-Made-THIS](https://github.com/alichtman/i-made-this) - Why build a impressive thing when lots of devs have already done it?
+- [I-Made-THIS](https://github.com/alichtman/i-made-this) - Why build impressive things when many devs already did it?
 So copy someone else's code and take credit for it!
-- [Git Musak](https://github.com/mroth/git-muzak) - Inserts the currently playing iTunes or Spotify track in your git commit messages
 - [Git-self-blame](https://github.com/JacobEvelyn/git-self-blame) - is a simple git plugin that lets you take the blame for code you didn't write!!!
-- [Git-vanity-sha](https://github.com/mattbaker/git-vanity-sha) - try to tweak the commiter timestamp of your last commit to produce a commit SHA using the hexa prefix you supply
+- [Git-vanity-sha](https://github.com/mattbaker/git-vanity-sha) - try to tweak the last commit commiter's timestamp to create a commit SHA using the hex prefix you supply
 - [lolcommits](https://github.com/lolcommits/lolcommits) - takes a snapshot with your webcam every time you git commit code, and archives a lolcat style image with it!
 - [GitHub Drama](https://github.com/nikolas/github-drama) - lists of dramatic github discussions, lol